1. The Role of Lycopene in Health

 In addition to these essential nutrients, yellow tomatoes also contain a variety of other vitamins and minerals, including vitamin A, vitamin E, and folate.
 These nutrients contribute to overall health and well-being, supporting everything from vision and reproductive health to heart health and brain function.

-While yellow tomatoes do contain Lycopene, it is important to note that the levels are typically lower than those found in red tomatoes.
+While yellow tomatoes do contain lycopene, it is important to note that the levels are typically lower than those found in red tomatoes.
 However, they do contain other beneficial antioxidants, such as beta-carotene and lutein, which can help protect against oxidative stress and support eye health.

 Overall, yellow tomatoes offer a range of nutritional benefits, making them a valuable addition to a balanced diet.
 Whether you enjoy them fresh in a salad or cooked into a sauce, yellow tomatoes are a tasty and nutritious choice for health-conscious individuals.